AG500/Metaheuristic-project/README.md

 F4 Shifted Rastrigin's function:
 There is a lot of local and narrow optimums here.
-In order to get a quick convergence with a good diversification i chos after several tries  a big number of particles, w>0.2 and  C1 >0.4.
-I set C2 at 1, wich is about two times bigger than C1 to get a fast convergence.
+Diversification is important, so the number of particles has to be high, and C1 > 0.5.
+Still, C2 need to be superior to assure a fast convergence to the global optimum.

 D=50:
+After several try,

 F5 Shifted Griewank's function: